My Horse & Me

-My Horse & Me is a show jumping video game published by Atari Europe for the Nintendo Wii, Nintendo DS, and Windows.
+My Horse & Me is a simulation video game published by Atari Europe for the Nintendo Wii, Nintendo DS, and Windows.
 It is the first game released by Atari under their exclusive partnership with the FEI.

 History

 Development

 Dane Cypel, the assistant producer, explained that the team was running out of ideas, and that horses seemed to be the most interesting project that they could create within the family-friendly animal-themed genre they were aiming to target.
 The team liked how horses were both graceful and powerful.
 In doing research on horses and discovering their different personalities, Cypel deemed it an "educational" experience.

 Cypel acknowledges that while the game was targeted towards girls, he felt that girls like boys would switch off if there wasn't good gameplay underneath the title, and so put a lot of effort into making the title appealing to young female players.